HOW DOES A FELONY AFFECT YOUR LIFE?

 But Wait, There’s More…

-You may also want to check out this post… WHICH STATES ARE BEST FOR A CONVICTED FELON?
+You may also want to check out this post… WHICH STATES ARE BEST FOR A CONVICTED FELONS?

 Securing employment and furthering a career when you own a felony record is a challenge of enormous magnitude.
 You see, despite the existence of anti-discrimination practices, its effectiveness in eliminating prejudice towards an individual with a felony conviction seems to go unnoticed, as bias among employers forms the main hurdle.

 Traditionally, employers perceive those with criminal records as potential threats, unreliable or dishonest.
-This generalization exacerbates the stigma around felons paving a way to minimal job openings (and low wage-paying ones at that) for these individuals.
+This generalization exacerbates the stigma around felons paving the way to minimal job openings (and low-wage-paying ones at that) for these individuals.

 In a society where an individual’s past is open to scrutiny through background checks, a criminal record potentially acts like an iron door, closing many opportunities.